Scales and chord formulas

 When determining any type of chord, we need to know the major scale relating to each respective chord, e.g., if we need to calculate any type of C chord whether it be C Major, C minor, Cdim etc., we need to know the notes in a C Major Scale.
 The same applies to all other chords.

 Building Chords - Observations from the table above:

-- The major scales in lighter colors are not commonly used i.e., we would most likey use the B♭Major Scale rather than the A# major scale; C# instead of D♭; E♭ instead of D#; F# instead of G♭, and A♭ instead of G#.
+- The major scales in lighter colors are not commonly used i.e., we would most likely use the B♭ Major Scale rather than the A# Major Scale; C# instead of D♭; E♭ instead of D#; F# instead of G♭, and A♭ instead of G#.

 - x is another symbol for double sharp or ##

 - We haven't included the 8th note of the scale, as it is the same as the first note or Tonic, except it is 1 Octave higher.
 If we were referring to the name of the Scale Degree, it would be called Octave... it is also referred to as Tonic or Upper Tonic.

 - The C Major Scale has no sharps or flats.

 There are a multitude of chord types and extensions.
 Each type of chord has a formula which tells us which notes of the major scale make up each chord.